Find the best places to see cherry blossom with SWR

 Cherry blossom trees at Exbury Gardens

 The garden team at Exbury made the most of the series of lockdowns by planting dozens of gorgeous blossoming cherry trees thanks to the UK-Japan Sakura Cherry Tree Project.
-48 of these flower-festooned trees offer a perfect spot for picnicking and relaxing – and that’s before you head into Daffodil Meadow to experience the blaze of spring yellows.
+48 of these flower-festooned trees offer a perfect spot for picnicking and relaxing, and that’s before you head into Daffodil Meadow to experience the blaze of spring yellows.
+Make a full spring day of it by exploring more days out in the New Forest

 How to get there: Exbury Gardens are just a 30-minute bus ride from Brockenhurst station.